Skip to content

 Rail 03

-Every payment event writes a debit and credit pair into the Payment service's ledger.
+Every payment event writes a debit and credit pair into the Payment service ledger.
 Entries are never edited and never deleted, so the trip's money has a complete, replayable history from first deposit to final settlement.

 Greedy debt simplification